Special Education: It’s All Greek To Me

 I was lost.
 They were speaking my language, but I did not understand.
 There are so many acronyms in special education, it is easy to feel completely lost.
-Let me help you with a list of the most common acronyms (I did not include the acronyms for all of the educational assessments – we will need a whole other blog for that).
+Let me help you with a list of the most common acronyms (I did not include the acronyms for all the educational assessments – we will need a whole other blog for that).
 I highlighted the ones you should remember, because you will hear them a lot.
 Bring the list to your meeting, and do not be afraid to ask them to stop and explain if it is not on the list.
+Contact our experienced special education attorneys today for assistance.

 SPECIAL EDUCATION ACRONYMS